 Taxing fossil fuels can indeed become unfair to customers if they have no alternatives; as the yellow vest movement in France showed.
 This is why developing and

 Furthermore, if we wanted to target passengers directly, we would have launched an ECI to implement an EU-wide VAT on plane tickets as member states don’t apply VAT on plane tickets now.
 Instead, we want to

 Finally, we must not forget that climate crisis is an immediate threat that respects no geographical borders nor social boundaries.
 Unless we start fighting here and now to prevent the irreversible climate change, the devastating consequences of global warming would hit, first and foremost, the most vulnerable members of our society.
 We must make our stand and ensure that we never come to that point.
 Our proposal does not wish to create unnecessary burdens for the

 Ultimately what impact do you expect such a tax to have, regarding CO2 and flight reduction?

 We expect the number of flights, especially short distance ones, to gradually reduce.
 We also hope that next generation plane engines will be much more carbon-efficient, which should be facilitated with the part of the tax revenue invested in research and development.
 Airlines will also be much more incentivised than today to buy the most sustainable planes on the market, which will incentivise aircraft manufacturers to innovate.
 Finally, we expect the number of long distance train travels to be largely increased, due to the investments in developing and improving European railways, especially those transnational, financed by the kerosene fuel tax.
-We also hope that EU national governments will implement domestic policies to incentivise green mobility, for example by reducing VAT on train tickets.
+We also advocate for EU national governments to implement national policies to incentivise green mobility, for example by reducing VAT on train tickets.

 Who receives the tax – the individual countries, or EU?